-The two remaining papers, both backed by funding from their wealthy owners, fought for dominance of the newspaper market in Bellingham.
-Often, both papers were running at a deficit, however their owners kept investing money to keep them operating.
+The two remaining papers, both backed by funding from their wealthy owners, fought for dominance of the newspaper market.
+Often, both papers were running at a deficit.
+However, their owners kept investing to keep them operating.

-On June 14, 1908 the Reveille, in an attempt to secure its legitimacy, called on its long history in the Bellingham community, by printing its Silver Anniversary edition to celebrate 25 years of operation (it was the first paper in Washington to continuously publish under the same name for 25 consecutive years).
-The special edition of the paper included phrases that called for hope of a better future in Bellingham.
-Twenty-thousand copies of the newspaper were printed and distributed, costing the company $2,000 (approximately $49,825 today).
+On June 14, 1908 the Reveille, in an attempt to secure its legitimacy, called on its long history in the Bellingham community by printing its Silver Anniversary edition to celebrate 25 years of operation.
+The special edition included phrases that called for hope of a better future in Bellingham.
+Twenty-thousand copies of the newspaper were printed and distributed, costing the company $2,000 (about $49,825 today).

-In response to the Reveille’s special edition, The Bellingham Herald printed a special 76-page Christmas edition that December.
+In response, The Bellingham Herald printed a special 76-page Christmas edition that December.

 Decline & Aftermath

-On November 22, 1911, Blethen sold the Reveille to a syndicate of local businessmen.
-In an editorial written in the last edition of the paper, he said that he had hoped the paper would have turned a profit sooner.
-There is some speculation about why the group of businessmen decided to purchase the newspaper.
+On Nov.
+22, 1911, Blethen sold the Reveille to a syndicate of local businessmen.
+In an editorial written in the last edition of the paper, he said he had hoped the paper would have turned a profit sooner.
+There is some speculation about why the businessmen purchased the newspaper.
 The common consensus is that the acquisition of the paper was part of a large plan to spur Bellingham’s economy by making it the terminus of a rail line.

-The syndicate of businessmen made Frank I. Sefrit — a previous manager of papers in Portland, Oregon, and Salt Lake City, Utah — publisher of the paper.
+The syndicate of businessmen made Frank I. Sefrit — a previous manager of papers in Portland and Salt Lake City — publisher of the paper.

 Whatever the reason for the sale, many people in the community here happy that the newspaper war was over.
 The war had given Bellingham a bad image.

-In a statement made by Sefrit, he explained how “for years Bellingham has suffered immeasurably from the strife that has been engendered by, and between, the daily newspapers of this city.
+In a statement, Sefrit explained how “for years Bellingham has suffered immeasurably from the strife that has been engendered by, and between, the daily newspapers of this city.
 This warfare had given the impression…that the people of this city and county are hopelessly divided on everything tending to the up building of the community.”

 Sources & Further Reading: